Fusion rocket: Inertial electrostatic

 Another popular confinement concept for fusion rockets is inertial electrostatic confinement (IEC), such as in the Farnsworth-Hirsch Fusor or the Polywell variation under development by Energy-Matter Conversion Corporation (EMC2).
 The University of Illinois has defined a 500-tonne "Fusion Ship II" concept capable of delivering a 100,000 kg crewed payload to Jupiter's moon Europa in 210 days.
 Fusion Ship II utilizes ion rocket thrusters (343 km/s exhaust velocity) powered by ten D-He3 IEC fusion reactors.
 The concept would need 300 tonnes of argon propellant for a 1-year round trip to the Jupiter system.
 Robert Bussard published a series of technical articles discussing its application to spaceflight throughout the 1990s.
 His work was popularised by an article in the Analog Science Fiction and Fact publication, where Tom Ligon described how the fusor would make for a highly effective fusion rocket.

 Antimatter

-A still more speculative concept is antimatter catalyzed nuclear pulse propulsion, which would use antimatter to catalyze a fission and fusion reaction, allowing much smaller fusion explosions to be created.
+A still more speculative concept is antimatter-catalyzed nuclear pulse propulsion, which would use antimatter to catalyze a fission and fusion reaction, allowing much smaller fusion explosions to be created.
 During the 1990s an abortive design effort was conducted at Penn State University under the name AIMStar.
-The project would require more antimatter than we are capable of producing.
+The project would require more antimatter than can currently be produced.
 In addition, some technical hurdles need to be surpassed before it would be feasible.